qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 #.
 Select or unselect |checkbox| :guilabel:`Also list tables with no geometry`.
 #.
 Optionally, use some |checkbox| :guilabel:`Search Options` to reduce the
    list of tables to those matching your search.
-You can also set this option before you hit the :guilabel:`Connect` button, speeding this way the database fetching.
+You can also set this option before you hit the :guilabel:`Connect` button, speeding up the database fetching.
 #.
 Find the layer(s) you wish to add in the list of available layers.
 #.
 Select it by clicking on it.
 You can select multiple layers by holding
-   down the :kbd:`Shift` key while clicking.
+   down the :kbd:`Shift` or :kbd:`Ctrl` key while clicking.
 #.
-If applicable, use the :guilabel:`Set Filter` button (or double-click the layer)
+If applicable, use the :guilabel:`Set Filter` button (or double-click
-   to start the :guilabel:`Query Builder` dialog (See section :ref:`vector_query_builder`) and define which features to load from the selected layer.
+   the layer) to start the :guilabel:`Query Builder` dialog (See section :ref:`vector_query_builder`) and define which features to load from the selected layer.
 The filter expression appears in the ``sql`` column.
    This restriction can be removed or edited in the :menuselection:`Layer Properties --> General --> Provider Feature Filter` frame.
 #.
 The checkbox in the ``Select at id`` column that is activated by default
-   gets the features ids without the attributes and speeds in most cases the data loading.
+   gets the feature ids without the attributes and generally speeds up the data loading.
 #.
 Click on the :guilabel:`Add` button to add the layer to the map.